huacailong/huacailong.github.io/_pages/about.md

 layout: about
 title: HOME
 permalink: /
 subtitle: <a href='#'>Master Student in University at Buffalo</a>.
-116, Pharmacy Building, Buffalo, NY, 14214.
-Email: xli267@buffalo.edu
+116, Pharmacy Building, Buffalo, NY, 14214. xli267@buffalo.edu

 profile:
   align: right